 On average, shift workers work 17 shifts per month.
 And even then, many take on more or fewer shifts as needed.

-3. Shift workers in the healthcare industry fall ill, most often.
+Shift workers in the healthcare industry fall ill most often

 Particularly in the healthcare industry, shift workers take the most time off sick.
 The pandemic helped highlight the role of shift workers in the healthcare industry, including their exposure to sickness.

 Shift workers work tirelessly to make our communities what they are, often working difficult hours and still going the extra mile to make their customers happy.
-The pandemic only highlighted the essential role shift workers fulfill in our society, making this month the perfect time to thank the shift workers in our lives for how much they — and their hard work — mean to us.
+Shift workers fulfill essential roles in our society, especially during the holiday season, making this month the perfect time to thank the shift workers in our lives for their hard work.

 On a typical day out on the town, you likely interact with or benefit from the work of countless shift workers, many of whom may be employed by small and local businesses.
 Those "little" moments throughout the day can often make the biggest difference, yet often go without the recognition they deserve.

-3. We can support them during the holiday season
+Offering support to them during the holiday season

 International Shift Worker Sunday dates